 You can view each month individually here, or scroll down to view a PDF of the whole year.

-Note: a category 13 has been added to the February Schedule.
-Click on the link for February to view it.
+Note: A “special” category #1 has been added to the April Schedule.
+Click on the link for April to view it.
 It is not included in the PDF.

 - January 2018 Parlour Show

 - March 2018 Parlour Show